Cray-HPE/docs-csm/operations/kubernetes/Restore_an_etcd_Cluster_from_a_Backup.md

 ## Restore from a specific backup

-The automated `etcd_restore_rebuild.sh` script always restores from the most recent backup within the last 7 days.
+The automated `etcd_restore_rebuild.sh` script always restores from the most recent backup within the last seven days.
 In situations where the most recent backup contains corrupted data, it may be necessary to restore from an older backup manually.

 Use the `etcd-util.sh` script to list available backups and restore from a specific one.